Meet our IMC19 Ambassadors

 Our Ambassadors are helping us to actively promote IMC19 across the globe and participate in the development of an outstanding scientific program for the Congress.
 We thank them for their valuable contribution to the Congress.

-Dr Cole completed her Masters and PhD degrees in Oxford.
+A/Prof Cole completed her Masters and PhD degrees in Oxford.
 Her research included both light and electron microscopy techniques.
-She brought these skills to Sydney, Australia, to carry out postdoctoral work at UNSW investigating the role of pleiomorphic vacuoles in fungi, and then moved to USYD to study plant cell-to-cell communication.
-In 2004, Dr Cole became Light and Laser Optics Manager at USYD.
-In 2006, she moved to the Bosch Institute where she currently heads the Advanced Microscopy Facility (AMF).
-Over the past 11 years, the Bosch AMF has expanded to include laser micro-dissection, multi-photon, confocal, and light-sheet imaging methods.
+She brought these skills to Sydney, Australia, to carry out postdoctoral work at UNSW investigating the role of pleiomorphic vacuoles in fungi, and then moved to the University of Sydney (USYD) to study plant cell-to-cell communication.
+In 2004, A/Prof Cole became Light and Laser Optics Manager at USYD.
+In 2006, she moved to the Bosch Institute where she led the Advanced Microscopy Facility (AMF) for over 11 years and drove the expansion of the Bosch AMF to include laser micro-dissection, multi-photon, confocal, and light-sheet imaging methods.
 A/Prof Cole has recently taken up the position of Director of the Microbial Imaging Facility at the University of Technology Sydney.

 Eric received his PhD in biological science from Université Claude Bernard in France in 1999 for his work done on the ultrastructure of elastic tissues.
 From 2000 to 2005 he continued this work as postdoctoral fellow at the University of Adelaide.
 In 2006 he joined the ARC Center of Excellence for Coherent X-ray Science at La Trobe University to develop and implement cutting edge imaging techniques (electron and soft x-ray tomography, structural illumination).
 In 2010 he was recruited at the Bio21 Institute to develop the electron microscopy unit and implement cryo EM and 3D EM.
 His research interests lie in the technologies behind 3D electron imaging.